 The MBR plant is designed to also treat two other major waste streams currently returned to New Zealand: food waste and solid human field waste (Section 2.6.5).
 These two waste streams will be macerated and injected into the MBR plant along with wastewater for treatment.
 Poultry waste will continue to be excluded from the wastewater stream to prevent the potential spread of avian disease to penguins.
+Further modelling is required to ensure the nutrient load doesn't exceed the design limits.
 A by-product of MBR technology is the sludge separated from the final effluent.
 The MBR plant will contain a dewatering unit to dry the sludge before returning it to New Zealand for disposal.

 MBR technology is considered best practice for wastewater treatment and with future minor additional treatment stages, the effluent could be recycled into potable water.
-The level of treatment exceeds the requirements of the Protocol, the International Maritime Organization's (IMO) Marine Environmental Protection Committee's (MEPC) guidelines and the Green Star targets (Table 13).
-The final filtration stage in MBR technology is microfiltration of between 0.1-0.4 μ m, which is effective at filtering most bacterial pathogens (0.5-5 μ m) and microplastics (1 μ m- 5mm).
+The level of treatment exceeds the requirements of the Protocol, the International Maritime Organization's (IMO) Marine Environmental

+Protection Committee's (MEPC) guidelines and the Green Star targets (Table 13).
+The final filtration stage in MBR technology is microfiltration of between 0.1-0.4 $\mu$ m, which is effective at filtering most bacterial pathogens (0.5-5 $\mu$ m) and microplastics (1 $\mu$ m- 5mm).
 MBR filtration is ineffective at filtering viruses.

-Parameter Unit IMO MEPC Standard Green Star Target MBR Technology Current WWTP Plant 14 Total Suspended Solids (TSS) mg/L 35 15 1 Biochemical Oxygen Demand (BOD5) mg/L 35 1.1 Chemical Oxygen Demand (COD) mg/L 35 95% reduction 18.4 83 рН 6 - 8.5 6.5 - 7.7 Coliforms per 100ml 100 95% reduction 1 3075 Total Nitrogen mg/L 20 or 70% reduction 75% reduction 5.3 or 95% reduction Total Phosphorus mg/L 1 or 80% reduction 80% reduction 0.26 or 99.7% reduction
+Parameter Unit IMO MEPC Standard Green Star Target MBR Technology Current WWTP Plant Total Suspended Solids (TSS) mg/L 35 1 Biochemical Oxygen Demand (BOD5) mg/L 35 1.1 Chemical Oxygen Demand (COD) mg/L 35 95% reduction 18.4 83 рН 6 - 8.5 6.5 - 7.7 Coliforms per 100ml 100 95% reduction 1 3075 Total Nitrogen mg/L 20 or 70% reduction 75% reduction 5.3 or 95% reduction Total Phosphorus mg/L 1 or 80% reduction 80% reduction 0.26 or 99.7% reduction